jucasoliveira/crypto-ratings/README.md

 few factors affecting an DOrg financial position.

+### Economic Capital

+Economic capital is a set of evaluation of some DOrg specific factors, those are:

+- **Liquidity risk**: Funding collateral given on liquidity pool and the spread of wallet holders of that pool, with Transactions and Volume indicators;
+- **Interest Rate risk**: The interest rates of the pairs on the liquidity pools;
+- **Market risk**: NVT Ratio;
+- **Operational risk**: Combination of Realized P/L, Net Realized P/L , and Realized P/L ratio loss;
+- **Business risk**: Volatility of the price of the asset;

 ### Risk Evaluation

 How we going to evaluate a risk in many contexts, using various tools such as economic capital models and stress and scenario tests?
 In